 Improve your Excel Dashboard

-In this section, you’ll learn how to improve your Excel dashboard using interactive help.
-Discover how to create a ribbon navigation menu for your dashboard.
+Discover how to create a ribbon navigation menu for your dashboard!

-A simple menu enables you to interact with your Worksheets using buttons or icons.
+A simple interactive settings menu enables you to interact with your Worksheets using buttons or icons.

 Frequently Asked Questions about Dashboards